artur1993/b2bvUoP_kalkulator/README.md

     - **B2B Checklist**: A practical checklist for individuals transitioning to a B2B contract.
 - **Transparent Methodology**: The PDF report includes a dedicated "How we calculated it?" section that breaks down the key steps of the calculation for both B2B and UoP, ensuring full transparency.
 - **Break-Even Analysis**: Automatically calculates the minimum B2B invoice amount required to match the total value of an employment contract.
   - **Flexible Break-Even Analysis**: Choose to calculate either the B2B invoice amount needed to match a UoP contract, or the UoP gross salary needed to match a B2B contract.
+  - **Pension Equalization**: For B2B contracts, automatically calculate the additional monthly invoice amount required to invest in a private pension plan (e.g., IKE/IKZE) to match the pension contributions made by the employer in a UoP contract.
+This provides a more holistic, long-term financial comparison.

 ## Installation